joleitner/cardano-car-documents/README.md

 $ sh ./bin/migrate_db.sh
 ```

-A wallet gets created that is used for the crediting of other newly created wallets.
+In the seed script a wallet gets created that is used for crediting wallets that will be created later on.
 For this, the wallet must be topped up with some test Ada (tAda).
 Copy the printed wallet address out of the console and head over to the [Cardano Testnet Faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/).
-The tAda needed can be requested here.
+Through this page the tAda needed can be requested.

 ### 5. Access prototype
 Congrats the project is successfully setup! 🎉 <br>